Laurent920/EDMO_AI/GoPro/README.md

 ## 1. COHN Provision
 First step, we need to instruct the GoPro to create a COHN certificate by calling the `provision_cohn.py` file.
-We need to provide the network's ssid and password.
+We need to provide the network's ssid and password through which we want to communicate and our device needs to be connected to that same network.

 An example call:-
 `python -m GoPro.COHN.provision_cohn ssid password 'GoPro XXXX'`